 Tax Prep Essentials

-Here’s a rundown of the reports and data independent sellers need to complete their tax return.
+Here’s a rundown of the reports and data-independent sellers need to complete their tax returns.

 - Sales Report Summary

 Third-party processors like PayPal also provide access to useful year-end reporting for your selling activity.

 Record any expenses you incur for your reselling business by categories – such as office supplies and office equipment.
 At a minimum, Tew advises keeping your books up-to-date on a monthly basis.
 At the end of the year, you can run a simple report that provides all your expenses broken down by category.

 Mileage: Keeping track of mileage used for business purposes can result in a significant tax deduction.
 You can either write down each trip in a traditional mileage log or by using a smartphone app that can track your trips automatically.
 If you did not record your mileage for 2020, Tew recommends that make your best effort to recreate a log for the year, because the deduction can work in your favor.

 Example: The 2020 standard mileage rate, was 57.5 per mile.
 If you drove 2,000 miles for business, you’d have over a $1,000 deduction against your business taxable income.

 Note-For 2021, the standard mileage rate has decreased to 56 per mile.